adjaf/mongoose-rest-hmwk/README.md

     - ignacio
     - jose
 5. (Optional) create a `.env` file in the root to specify your config values.
-6. (Optional but useful) Run `npm run seed` to fill your database with 10 teachers, 10 courses and 10 students
+6. (Optional but useful) Run `npm run seed` to fill your database with 10 teachers, 10 subjects and 10 students
 7. Run `npm run start`
 8. Develop!